Rules & Policies

 24: Cards & Chips Kept Visible, Countable, & Manageable.
 Discretionary Color-Ups

-B: TDs will control the number & denomination of chips in play and may color up at their discretion.
+B: TDs control the number & denomination of chips in play and may color up at their discretion.
 Discretionary color ups are to be announced.

 25: Deck Changes